Hidden Costs in Extended Warranty Contracts

 Interest and Financing Charges

 Monthly payment plans always include financing charges.
-Calculate total payments over the term to understand true cost.
-Interest can add 15-25% to the base warranty price.
+Calculate total payments over the term to understand the true cost of financing.

 Dealer Markup

-Dealers often mark up warranty prices significantly - sometimes doubling the cost.
+Dealers often mark up warranty prices.
 Always get third-party quotes to understand true market pricing.

 Frequently Asked Questions